-Sophia Gallo's No-knead figs, blue cheese and rosemary focaccia
+Sofia Gallo's No-knead figs, blue cheese and rosemary focaccia bread

-Our guest blogger and Masterchef UK contestant Sofia Gallo @in_cucinacon_sofia shares this delicious recipe for Zyliss UK.
-Give it a go yourself and show off your results using #sophiagalloXzyliss
+Our guest blogger and MasterChef UK contestant Sofia Gallo @in_cucinacon_sofia shares this delicious recipe for Zyliss UK. s

 Kitchen tools needed: Zyliss non stick baking tray